 This means that if you can hold on to a property, you can rent it when you move out, to maintain a profit.

 Finding a perfect property isn’t easy, but compromise is the key to getting as close as possible.

 Learn to DIY

 Everyone has their idea of what makes a happy home.
-For you, it may be a space with an open concept, but the person who owned the place before you may feel happiness is found in a closed-off kitchen area.
+For you, it may be a space with an open concept; but the person who owned the place before you may feel happiness is found in a closed-off kitchen area.
 Some things are an easy fix.
 It isn’t hard to knock out a wall to open some space so your ideal space could be a project away.

 Instead of looking at the space for what it is, look at what it could be.
 Is there a fireplace that could be closed off?
-Do you see walk-in closet where the previous owners saw an office?
+Do you see a walk-in closet where the previous owners saw an office?
 Can you picture the den with hardwood floors instead of that weird, shaggy carpet?